 “Chris I would be happy to restore your 442

-Its difficult to price with out seeing because maybe its rust free – or maybe it needs a few floor pans so the only way I can price it is get the car in - and do a real estimate -If that didn’t work then Ill help you sell it - It looks very solid so -I dont believe that’s the case.
-Once I see it I can make you a list something like this is a ball park of 450 man hours plus parts and materials. it’s easy to go over 50 hours and under estimate prices for items.
-Having said that, most suppliers are willing to offer discounts when you purchase complete sets like rubber - interior - ect
+It’s difficult to price without seeing everything because maybe it’s rust-free – or maybe it needs a few floor pans.
+So the only way I can rate it is to get the car in and do a real estimate.
+If that didn’t work, then I’ll help you sell it.
+It looks excellent, so I don’t believe that’s the case.
+Once I see it, I can make you a list of something like this is a ballpark of 450 hours plus parts and materials.
+It’s easy to go over 50 hours and underestimate prices for items.
+Most suppliers are willing to offer discounts when you purchase complete sets like rubber, interior, etc.

-its very important to get quotes in when doing the final estimate – It will take a entire day to get close --and you will have a pretty solid idea on exact pricing for items needed when its time to order (it makes it easier)
+It’s very important to get quotes in when doing the final estimate – It will take an entire day to get close –and you will have a pretty solid idea on exact pricing for items needed when it’s time to order (it makes it easier)